Cerezyme Infusion Therapy

 • bone disease

-What Is Cerezyme?
+What is Cerezyme?

 Cerezyme (imiglucerase) is a prescription medication administered for patients in all IVX Health centers via IV infusion.
 Cerezyme has been used to treat Gaucher Disease for over twenty years.